suthardhaval24/OnlineMedicalStore/README.md

 * **NOTES**
 1. ONLINEMEDICALSTORE.mwb contains ER Diagram of project
-2. PROJECTREPOT.PDF contains the information of various functions used in Project.
+2. ONLINE MEDICAL STORE.PDF contains the information of various functions used in Project.

 * **AUTHOR**: